 In any case, I was grateful to my aunt who taught me to knit the Continental way, for it put me in the company of her mother and hers before her.
 I couldn’t have known when I knit my first sweater at the age of 13 that I would have to put away my needles and embroidery hoops as a child puts away her toys.
 Coming of age in the late 1960s meant trading them in for a new consciousness.
 Hence, the caution in my father’s use of hausfrau, early feminist that he was.
 In fact, one of his much repeated refrains at the time was, “Any fool can get married.”

 Only 17 when I first heard him say it – along with the caveat that if I did get married in college, any tuition support would end – I was mildly disconcerted.
-Everything I’d seen in movies and heard on the radio.
+It contradicted everything I’d seen in movies and heard on the radio.
 Songs like “Cherish” by The Association had promised a future of gowns with sweetheart necklines and a man who would cherish me.
 I wanted to be loved.
 Now the only thing on offer was ‘free love’ without commitment.

 The concomitant move from A-line shifts to peasant dresses signaled you were less uptight, though in fact you were probably not much more liberated than the wenches who wore them first.
 (Women’s liberation was actually more men’s.)
 Nonetheless, being a competitive sort, I was damned if I was going to be kept behind by my bourgeois hankerings for decorum.
 And, in fact, after weathering the years of sexual revolution, I emerged thankful to my more radical counterparts, whose insistence on women’s rights insured that I would work long and happily outside of the home while having a home.
 Still, I have a vestigial feeling of having missed something, which I suppose is why I take inordinate pleasure in my resumption of needle and threads.
 Now there’s time for that too.